 Worried about your preschooler’s development?

 Preschool assessments (for ages 2.6-5 years old) rooted in warmth, clarity, and developmental understanding.
-Get a trauma-informed, parent-sensitive developmental evaluation for autism, ADHD, anxiety, or learning concerns — with a clear written report you can share with your child’s school or keep for your own peace of mind.
+Get a trauma-informed, parent-sensitive developmental evaluation for autism or learning concerns — with a clear written report you can share with your child’s school or keep for your own peace of mind.

 What Makes This Different?